aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/06-data-storage-versioning.md

 through UDP, a GCS bucket is populated with timestamped directories containing whatever raw that was uploaded.

-For example, assuming your project ID is `ai-proj-aut0`, a GCS bucket with the same name `ai-proj-aut0` exists.
+__For example__, assuming your GCP project ID is `ai-proj-aut0`,
+a GCS bucket with a similar name like `ai-proj-aut0` should exist.
 The tree in the bucket can look something like this:

 ```bash
 .